Could physiological factors be responsible for near-death experiences? It could be that NDEs aren’t that close to death after all.

 This is a disorder that occurs due to the rapid increase in blood pressure, which, in turn, causes a partial loss of sight for up to 8 seconds.
 This literally makes a person see the light “at the end of the tunnel”.
 There is another assumption which explains this sensation as an optical illusion, an illusion strong enough to cause a reduction of blood and oxygen supply in the eyes.

 Bliss and euphoria

-Such kind of sensation can be even more easily reproduced artificially.
-In fact, exactly the same sensations are provoked by drugs like amphetamines and by noradrenaline, a hormone produced by the midbrain that can provoke positive emotions and hallucinations that may be associated with near-death experiences.
+These feelings can be even more easily reproduced artificially.
+In fact, exactly the same experiences are provoked by drugs like amphetamines and by noradrenaline, a hormone produced by the midbrain that leads to positive emotions and hallucinations that may be associated with near-death experiences.

 “In combination, the scientific evidence suggests that all aspects of NDE have neurophysiological and psychological basis“, concluded the researchers.

 The afterlife or physiological factors?

 Do you feel as though something has been taken from you, namely the mystical qualities of near-death experiences?
 Scientists continue to study this phenomenon with the hope that they can conclusively prove what happens when our consciousness shifts.
 Do we leave our bodies?
 Are we just having a malfunction in the brain?
 There are still so many unanswered questions.

 Copyright © 2012-2024 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.